 ReHRI’17 – International Workshop on reproducible HRI experiments: scientific endeavors, benchmarking and standardization

-International workshop held in conjunction with the 12th Annual Conference on Human-Robot Interaction (HRI2017).
+An international workshop held in conjunction with the 12th Annual Conference on Human-Robot Interaction (HRI2017).

 The current metrics, scenario settings, corpora and databases applied in HRI experiments are tailored to individual cases and, thus, are not suitable to compare and benchmark results across laboratories and systems.
-The robotics scientific community should agree on processes, procedures and metrics in order to establish a standardized benchmarking platform that is widely applicable across all areas of robotics.
+The robotics scientific community should agree on processes, procedures and metrics to establish a standardized benchmarking platform that is widely applicable across all areas of robotics.
 This workshop will bring together research scientists, representatives of robotics companies and members of standardization working groups.
-We expect that a fruitful discussion in the definition of experimental scenarios and protocols in HRI will assist to highlight the latest advances in the field and lead to the development of agreed and shared evaluation platforms for objective benchmarking of the wide and ever-growing range of robot applications.
+We expect that a fruitful discussion in the definition of experimental scenarios and protocols in HRI will assist to highlight the latest advances in the field and lead to the development of agreed and shared evaluation platforms for objective benchmarking of the broad and ever-growing range of robot applications.

-The primary audience of the proposed workshop is intended to be robot researchers/developers and practitioners from academia and industry working in all areas of HRI including: industrial, personal care, social, medical and entertainment robotics.
+The primary audience of the proposed workshop is intended to be robot researchers/developers and practitioners from academia and industry working in all areas of HRI including industrial, personal care, social, medical and entertainment robotics.
 However, the workshop has a clear focus on how research and standardization should work together effectively in the field of HRI benchmarking, such that useful and thoughtful working groups for standards are created and a roadmap for the coming years is generated.

 Topics of interest include, but are not limited to:

 A non-exhaustive list of topics to be covered in the workshop is as follows: